So you've got a degree? Bravo. So does everyone else. Now the serious business of making yourself employable begins.

 Click here for full university rankings including breakdown by region and types of firm.

 Most firms and sets in this guide require recruits to have at least a 2:1.
-If you get a First that will definitely impress (at least on paper); if you wind up with a 2:2, you’re going to have a tough time.
-Many recruiters will tell you that they take exceptional circumstances into account, but these circumstances do truly need to be exceptional – eg the star student who suffered a serious accident as finals loomed.
+You may already be applying for training contracts and vacation schemes in your second year, so if most of your first-year marks are thirds or 2:2s, you'll struggle.
+If you get a First that will definitely impress (at least on paper); having a 2:2 will make your application round a pretty joyless occasion.
+Many recruiters will tell you that they take exceptional circumstances into account, but these circumstances do truly need to be exceptional – e.g. the star student who suffered a serious accident as finals loomed.
 Confirmation of this by means of a letter from your tutor (or, better still, a doctor’s note) might assist.
-In addition, you will need something pretty awesome to overcome that 2:2 – a year or more in a great job, a further degree, or impressive voluntary work might cut it.
+In addition, you will need something awesome to overcome that 2:2 – a year or more in a great job, a further degree, or impressive voluntary work might cut it.
 Of course, none of these is a guaranteed fix.
 “If you have average or less than average grades, you're really going to struggle,” one recruiter told us.
 “I sometimes feel that no one warns students about that early enough.”
-So you are warned: a Desmond is not likely to get you far in a professional career, so work your socks off at university.

 For an overview of firms' academic entry criteria (including minimum A-level grades) check out our table of Application and selection criteria.

-Addicted to Reddit or obsessed with online cat pictures?
+Addicted to Instagram or obsessed with cat memes?
 Get over it.
 To succeed in your aim of becoming a lawyer, you will need to devote a large chunk of your free time at university and thereafter to undertaking worthwhile, constructive pursuits.
 Take advantage of the practically unlimited opportunities on offer.
-Every university has societies, meeting groups and sports clubs.
+Every university has societies.
 Better still: set up your own event, society, club, business or social venture.
 Being able to show you are entrepreneurial and can achieve concrete results working on projects is increasingly important to recruiters.
 But you cannot undertake these pursuits just as CV fodder.
 Do something you are genuinely interested in; recruiters are always telling us they want to see that individuals have a passion for the things they have done.

 Non-legal extracurriculars can be just as useful to show that you play well with others.
 It also gives you something to write about when an application form says: 'Discuss a time when you worked with a group to achieve a common goal'.
 Relevant work experience is vital to almost every successful job application, so search hard for suitable positions.
 Many universities run law-specific career seminars in association with solicitors’ firms or barristers’ chambers.
 Be savvy, go along and find out as much as you can by talking to trainee solicitors and recruiters.
-Networking is a key tactic you should be employing.
-For more read our Nine networking tips.
+Networking is a key tactic you should be employing; check out our nine essential tips.

-Read the Financial Times, The Economist (both have great podcasts too) or any newspaper's business section.
-Not only will it help you follow the news, but it will get you up to speed on all the relevant business jargon.
-BBC Radio 4 also has a host of podcasts that will broaden your knowledge, including Evan Davis' The Bottom Line – so have a browse.
+Delve into our practice area guides; read the Financial Times and The Economist (both have great podcasts too), or any newspaper's business section.
+This will get you primed on business jargon.
+BBC Radio 4 also has some podcasts that will broaden your knowledge, including Evan Davis' The Bottom Line.
 If it gets too intense, Private Eye provides a lighter take on current affairs.
-Chambers Student's Facebook and Twitter pages often links to stories that will broaden your knowledge of the business world and private client law.
+Chambers Student's Facebook and Twitter pages are definitely worth following for daily updates on how the wider world affects the law.
+And on our website you'll find a handy page listing legal blogs and podcasts to follow by sector.

-Students looking to go into criminal law should be aware of recent legislation and current issues.
-Future family lawyers should be able to discuss the major cases that have hit the headlines.
+Students looking to go into criminal and family law should be aware of recent legislation and current issues, and be able to discuss the major cases that have hit the headlines.
 Anyone interested in administrative and public law issues will have a full-time job keeping up to date with all the various developments in that field; Radio 4’s Law in Action podcasts should be a real help.
 Hopeful crime, family and human rights lawyers should also be aware of the ways in which legal aid cuts are hitting these practices.

-We also recommend you check out our commercial awareness pages on Legal industry trends and recommended Legal blogs, and that you sign up for our email newsletter to get regular commercial awareness and legal news updates.
+And make sure you sign up for our email newsletter to get regular commercial awareness updates.

-International travel in a gap year can broaden your horizons and teach you new organisational and problem-solving skills.
+International travel in a gap year can broaden your horizons and teach you new organisational, problem-solving and coping skills.
 Overseas experience is usually only valued by employers if you've spent time working, perhaps undertaking a project for a charity or in business.
 If you don't want to travel, don't worry: you can stand out in other ways.
 Above all, be original (as much as it's possible) in the experiences you pursue.

-Many employers now welcome mature applicants, and some – often smaller niche or regional outfits – actively seek out those with previous career experience.
+When graduate recruiters take on someone fresh from university, they're taking a punt on that candidate's likely abilities.
+So mature applicants are often attractive to recruiters, and some – often smaller niche or regional outfits – actively seek out those with previous career experience.
 With age comes wisdom and probably an impressive set of transferable skills and industry knowledge.
-We’ve chatted with successful barristers and solicitors who’ve done everything from secretarial work, professional football, radio DJing, forensic science, physiotherapy and music production to accountancy, consultancy, piloting, policing and soldiering.
+We’ve chatted with successful barristers and solicitors who’ve done banking, secretarial work, professional football, soldiering, radio DJing, forensic science, physiotherapy, music production, accountancy, consultancy, piloting, policing and recruiting.

 But when is old too old?
-If you’re still in your 20s, that's fine.
+If you’re still in your 20s, proceed as normal.
 If you’re in your 30s, ask what it is you can offer a law firm that will make your application stand out.
 And if you’re older still?
 Never say never.
 Over the years we have run into a number of 40-something trainees, all of whom were glad to have made the career change.
-These much older trainees tended to have one thing in common: they brought advantageous industry experience to their firm.
-Figures collected by the Law Society show that 10.5% of solicitors admitted to the roll in 2014/15 were aged 35 to 54, and 0.2% were aged 55 or over.
-A more recent survey showed the average age of someone admitted to the roll was 29.4 years of age in 2015/16.
+These older trainees tended to have one thing in common: they brought advantageous industry experience to their firm.

-Women and ethnic minorities are increasingly present at the young end of the profession.
-In the year ending 31 July 2016, 62% of those admitted to the roll were female and 31% were from ethnic minority backgrounds (based on the 42.1% of admissions gathered where ethnicity is known).
-In the course of our research this year 120 firms provided us with lists identifying their trainees.
+The number of women and ethnic minorities practising law is slowly increasing – more so at the junior end of the profession.
+At the end of 2018, female trainees made up 61% compared to 57% four years earlier.
+Female associates had risen from 57% to 59%, and partners from 24% to 27%.
+In terms of ethnic minorities, for the same period, trainees rose from 14% to 16%, associates from 11% to 15% and partners from 5% to 9%.
+However, according to the Law Society, 36.4% of UK students accepted onto law course are from ethnic minority groups, meaning that representation on training contracts is still lagging behind.
+In the course of our research this year over 120 firms provided us with lists identifying their trainees.
 In most, the women outnumber the men – something we would expect to see given that more women have gone into the profession than men for well over a decade.
-The names on most of these lists also reflect a healthy spread of ethnic backgrounds.
-It is worth mentioning, however, that female and ethnic minority trainees still have too few senior role models, and there are always a small number of legal sector sex or race discrimination claims going through the employment tribunals.
-Go to our website for gender and ethnic diversity statistics for firms featured in this guide.
+It is worth mentioning, however, that female and ethnic minority trainees still have too few senior role models, and there is always a small number of legal sector sex or race discrimination claims going through the employment tribunals.

-Elsewhere on this website you can find analysis on Gender in the Law and Ethnicity in the Law, as well as gender and ethnic diversity statistics for every firm in the True Picture.
+Elsewhere on this website you can see how City firm Travers Smith is tackling diversity and inclusion; you can also find analysis on Gender in the Law and Ethnicity in the Law, as well as gender and ethnic diversity statistics for every firm in the True Picture.
 We've also written about Sexism in the City, LGBT and the law, Disability and the law, Social mobility at the Bar and Women at the Bar.

 Coming from overseas

 If you're a non-Brit and you want to become a lawyer in the UK, your best bet is to study here and then follow the standard route to qualification.
 Some people do join the profession after completing studies overseas, but the recognition of foreign degrees and qualifications is a complex business.
 A specific programme called the Qualified Lawyer Transfer Scheme (QLTS) exists for those who are already practising lawyers overseas and are moving to the UK.
-In some cases firms will pay for you to do the QLTS and then undertake a traineeeship with them.
-Be aware that when the Solicitors Qualifying Examination is introduced in 2020 it will replace the QLTS.
-Elsewhere on this website you can read more about Qualifying from overseas.
+In some cases firms will pay for you to do the QLTS and then undertake a traineeship with them.
+When the Solicitors Qualifying Examination is introduced in 2020 it will replace the QLTS.
+Elsewhere on this website you can read more about qualifying from overseas.

 In all cases, excellent written and spoken English is essential, and you will need a convincing reason why you want to work in the UK.
 Applicants may find doors are easier to push open if they apply to firms with business interests in the country or region from which they come.
-Go to our website for more information.
+Checking where firms have overseas seats is a sensible step, and this piece by White and Case lets you know how to put your languages to best use.
+The True Picture for each firm will also help measure each firm's international footprint.

 Regional firms and sets are sometimes more comfortable recruiting candidates with a local connection, be this through family or education.
-Quite simply, they want to know that whoever they take on will be committed to a long-term career with them.
-From time to time we hear regional firms bemoaning the fact that they have spent two years training up new solicitors only for them to swan off to London or another big city for a larger pay cheque.
-Firms do not like this.
+They want to know that whoever they take on will be committed to a long-term career with them.
+Firms do not like investing in a trainee, only for them to swan off to London when they qualify.
 The picture across the UK is a variable one though: some firms clearly state their preferences for local lads and lasses; others tell us that most of their applicants do have links with the region but that they are happy to consider anyone.